eramaan/odin-recipes/README.md

 First HTML project of the Odin series
 --
-recipe website, ugly af as I'm going to use HTML only
+recipe website, still ugly as I'm using CSS like I used to draw with Paint